r-multiverse/contributions/README.md

 Once your package is in `packages.json`, each new GitHub tag and release you create will publish your package to <https://r-releases.r-universe.dev> so others can install it.
 Please visit <https://github.com/r-releases/r-releases.r-universe.dev> and <https://r-releases.r-universe.dev> for progress and status updates on your package.

+# What do I do if my pull request is flagged for manual review?

+Sometimes, automated checks may fail, or you may deliberately be trying the change or remove a package.
+In all those cases, manual review is required if you intend to pursue the pull request as is.
+However, instead you may simply close the current pull request and submit another which passes the automated checks.